What is work-life balance?

 Top tips for striking a work-life balance as a software engineer

-Software engineers can improve work-life balance by setting aside time for personal time and disconnecting completely when stepping away from work.
+Software engineers can improve work-life balance by setting aside time for personal interests and disconnecting completely when stepping away from work.

 - Schedule time for hobbies and activities outside of work.
 It’s easier to step away from work when you have planned events that are just as visible as meetings on your calendar.